Moving to Australia from UK.

 Demand for housing remains strong in Sydney, Melbourne and Brisbane, while regional centres offer excellent rental returns.
 With steady population growth and limited supply, many properties for sale in Australia provide attractive long-term capital appreciation.

-Taxes in Australia for UK Expats
+Taxes in Australia: Essential Guide for UK Nationals

 Understanding tax in Australia vs UK is crucial for effective financial planning.
 The Australian tax system is progressive and residency-based, with the Australia tax year running from 1st July to 30th June.